 Salary and Job Placement

 The median annual wage for a well-qualified mechatronics specialist is $100,640, according to the Occupational Information Network (O*NET).
 95% of Michigan Tech graduates find jobs within six months of commencement.

-""Robots are a big businesss, and graduates who can understand the concepts of mechatronics, robotics, automation, and controls are valuable employees."
+"Robots are a big business, and graduates who can understand the concepts of mechatronics, robotics, automation, and controls are valuable employees."